-- A. Where there is a conflict between a general requirement and a specific requirement, the specific requirement shall be applicable. - B. Areas to which this ordinance applies.
-This ordinance shall apply to all flood hazard areas within the City of Palm Bay, as established in subsection C of this section. - C. Basis for establishing flood hazard areas.
-The Flood Insurance Study for Brevard County, Florida, and Incorporated Areas, dated January 29, 2021, and all subsequent amendments and revisions, and the accompanying Flood Insurance Rate Maps (FIRM), and all subsequent amendments and revisions to such maps, are adopted by reference as a part of this ordinance and shall serve as the minimum basis for establishing flood hazard areas.
-Studies and maps that establish flood hazard areas are on file at the City Hall Annex Building, 120 Malabar Road SE, Palm Bay, Florida 32907. - D. Submission of additional data to establish flood hazard areas.
-To establish flood hazard areas and base flood elevations, pursuant to Section 179.005 of this ordinance the Floodplain Administrator may require submission of additional data.
-Where field surveyed topography prepared by a Florida licensed professional surveyor or digital topography accepted by the community indicates that ground elevations: - 1.
-Are below the closest applicable base flood elevation, even in areas not delineated as a special flood hazard area on a FIRM, the area shall be considered as flood hazard area and subject to the requirements of this ordinance and, as applicable, the requirements of the Florida Building Code. - 2.
-Are above the closest applicable base flood elevation, the area shall be regulated as special flood hazard area unless the applicant obtains a Letter of Map Change that removes the area from the special flood hazard area. - E. Other laws.
-The provisions of this ordinance shall not be deemed to nullify any provisions of local, state or federal law. - F. Abrogation and greater restrictions.
-This ordinance supersedes any ordinance in effect for management of development in flood hazard areas.
+- (A) Conflicts.
+Where there is a conflict between a general requirement and a specific requirement, the specific requirement shall be applicable. - (B) Applicability.
+This Part shall apply to all flood hazard areas within the City of Palm Bay, as established in subsection (C) below. - (C) Basis for establishing flood hazard areas.
+The Flood Insurance Study for Brevard County, Florida, and Incorporated Areas, dated January 29, 2021, and all subsequent amendments and revisions, and the accompanying Flood Insurance Rate Maps (FIRM), and all subsequent amendments and revisions to such maps, are adopted by reference and shall serve as the minimum basis for establishing flood hazard areas.
+Studies and maps that establish flood hazard areas are on file at the City Hall Annex Building, 120 Malabar Road SE, Palm Bay, Florida 32907. - (D) Submission of additional data to establish flood hazard areas.
+To establish flood hazard areas and base flood elevations, pursuant to §179.005, the Floodplain Administrator may require submission of additional data.
+Where field surveyed topography prepared by a Florida licensed professional surveyor or digital topography accepted by the community indicates that ground elevations: - (1) Are below the closest applicable base flood elevation, even in areas not delineated as a special flood hazard area on a FIRM, the area shall be considered as flood hazard area and subject to the requirements of this Part and, as applicable, the requirements of the Florida Building Code, as may be amended from time to time. - (2) Are above the closest applicable base flood elevation, the area shall be regulated as special flood hazard area unless the applicant obtains a Letter of Map Change that removes the area from the special flood hazard area. - (E) Other laws.
+The provisions of this Part shall not be deemed to nullify any provisions of local, state or federal law. - (F) Abrogation and greater restrictions.
+This Part supersedes any ordinance in effect for management of development in flood hazard areas.
 However, it is not intended to repeal or abrogate any existing ordinances including but not limited to land development regulations, zoning ordinances, stormwater management regulations, or the Florida Building Code.
-In the event of a conflict between this ordinance and any other ordinance, the more restrictive shall govern.
-This ordinance shall not impair any deed restriction, covenant or easement, but any land that is subject to such interests shall also be governed by this ordinance.
+In the event of a conflict between this Part and any other ordinance, the more restrictive shall govern.
+This Part shall not impair any deed restriction, covenant or easement, but any land that is subject to such interests shall also be governed by this Part.

-- G. Interpretation.
-In the interpretation and application of this ordinance, all provisions shall be: - 1.
-Considered as minimum requirements; - 2.
-Liberally construed in favor of the governing body; and - 3.
-Deemed neither to limit nor repeal any other powers granted under state statutes.
+- (G) Interpretation.
+In the interpretation and application of this Part, all provisions shall be: - (1) Considered as minimum requirements; - (2) Liberally construed in favor of the governing body; and - (3) Deemed neither to limit nor repeal any other powers granted under state statutes.